Top 10 Reasons Why Projects Fail

 Reason #1 – Scope Creep

-The Project Management Body of Knowledge (PMBOK® Guide) - Sixth Edition defines project scope as “the work performed to deliver a product, service or result with the specified features or functions.”1 It further defines scope creep as “the uncontrolled expansion to … scope without adjustments to time, cost, and resources.”2 In other words, determining what your product or service will do while continually changing it due to stakeholder requests but never accounting for it in the schedule.
+Project Management Institute's A Guide to the Project Management Body of Knowledge (PMBOK® Guide) - Sixth Edition defines project scope as “the work performed to deliver a product, service or result with the specified features or functions.”1 It further defines scope creep as “the uncontrolled expansion to … scope without adjustments to time, cost, and resources.”2 In other words, determining what your product or service will do while continually changing it due to stakeholder requests but never accounting for it in the schedule.
 And so, everybody continues working toward the same, now impossible-to-meet, schedule.
 And then the project fails, blame is ascribed, and everybody scrambles for cover.

 Reason # 2 – Insufficient Planning